 Agencies should use the tools below for calculating and reporting:

 Other required greenhouse gas reports

 Some agencies emit larger amounts of greenhouse gases and have additional reporting requirements to EPA and us.
-Visit EPA's greenhouse gas program to determine if you are crequired to report to them and also visit our mandatory greenhouse gas reporting program to check our thresholds for additional reporting.
+Visit EPA's greenhouse gas program to determine if you are required to report to them and visit our facilities greenhouse gas reporting page to check for additional reporting requirements.